 Third prize £500

 The winner will be invited to be the Piano Concerto soloist with the prestigious Eastbourne Symphony Orchestra and there is also a possible second recital opportunity.
-The organisers reserve the right to alter or withdraw these opportunities if necessary.

-ADDS EASTBOURNE’S NORAH SANDE AWARD 2025 TO HIS LIST OF INTERNATIONAL ACHIEVEMENTS
+CELEBRATED ROMANIAN YOUNG PIANIST RADU-GABRIEL STOICA ADDS EASTBOURNE’S NORAH SANDE AWARD 2025 TO HIS LIST OF INTERNATIONAL ACHIEVEMENTS

 The Norah Sande Award, an international piano competition held in Eastbourne since its launch twenty years ago, was won on 6th July by Royal College of Music pupil Radu-Gabriel Stoica who thrilled the Birley Centre audience with a range of exciting pieces.
 This impressive 24 year old Romanian has already won many international awards including the Frederick Chopin and the Schumann Piano competitions and performed in prestigious concert venues in Italy, Romania, Germany and the UK’s Wigmore Hall and St. Martin-in-the-Fields.
 Currently studying for a Masters in Performance at the RCM under Prof Ian Jones, he is a C.Bechstein scholar and also has a London Symphony Orchestra Conservatoire Scholarship.

 The final stages were held in the purpose-built concert hall at the Birley Centre, Eastbourne College.
-Fourteen semi-finalists performed a 20 minute programme on Saturday 5th July before a prestigious adjudication panel, Richard Deering (Chairman) Caroline Clemmow and Michael Young - keyboard exponents of international repute.
+Fourteen semi-finalists performed a 20 minute programme on Saturday 5th July before a prestigious adjudication panel, Richard Deering (Chairman), Caroline Clemmow and Michael Young - keyboard exponents of international repute.
 The adjudicators debated at length as this year’s semi finalists had proved to be such a talented group.
 Three were chosen to perform a full recital programme incorporating classical, romantic and contemporary pieces the following day.
 Richard Deering wrote that Radu, the winner, gave "a commanding performance, both interpretatively and pianistically… with some excellent colourings”.

-JOIN THE AUDIENCE FOR THE 2026 FINAL ROUND
+JOIN THE AUDIENCE FOR THE 2026 FINAL ROUND PIANO RECITALS

-BY AN EXCITING NEW GENERATION OF INTERNATIONAL YOUNG ADULT PIANISTS TRAVELLING TO EASTBOURNE TO COMPETE IN THIS PRESTIGIOUS TWO DAY EVENT
+TRAVELLING TO EASTBOURNE TO COMPETE IN THIS PRESTIGIOUS TWO DAY EVENT

-Semi-Final - Saturday
+Semi-Final - Saturday 4th July 2026 - 10am

 Free entry and the audience is welcome to join and leave between performances.

-Final - Sunday
+Final - Sunday 5th July 2026 - 2.30pm

-Three finalists play a full recital programme
+Three finalists perform a full recital programme incorporating classical, romantic and contemporary pieces.

 Tickets: £15.00 on the door (Under 18s Free)